calimero-project/calimero-gui/README.md

 Either, relying on the Java MANIFEST (check the MANIFEST for exact dependency names and versions)

 	java -jar calimero-gui-2.3-SNAPSHOT.jar

+If all dependencies are resolved, you can also directly start the GUI by opening it in Nautilus, Windows File Explorer, etc.

-or, assuming all dependencies (of any compliant version) are in the current working directory
+Or, assuming all dependencies (of any compliant version) are in the current working directory

 	java -cp "./*" tuwien.auto.calimero.gui.Main

-or, as example of using the JRE `-classpath` option qualifying all dependencies
+Or, as example of using the JRE `-classpath` option to qualify all dependencies

 	java -cp "calimero-gui-2.3-SNAPSHOT.jar:calimero-core-2.3-SNAPSHOT.jar\
-	:calimero-tools-2.3-SNAPSHOT.jar:org.eclipse.swt.gtk.linux.x86_64-4.3.jar:slf4j-api-1.7.7.jar\
+	:calimero-tools-2.3-SNAPSHOT.jar:org.eclipse.swt.gtk.linux.x86_64-4.3.jar\
-	:slf4j-simple-1.7.7.jar" tuwien.auto.calimero.gui.Main
+	:slf4j-api-1.7.7.jar:slf4j-simple-1.7.7.jar" tuwien.auto.calimero.gui.Main